Slides vs Flip Flops: Sandal Comparison

 Core Differences

 Now that you’ve completed our Introduction to Sandals class, you’re probably noticing more similarities than differences between the two shoes.
-Both styles are thousands of years old, both gained popularity after the Second World War, and both are still worn across the globe.
+Both styles of women’s sandals are thousands of years old, both gained popularity after the Second World War, and both are still worn across the globe.

-However, there are several significant differences between slides and flip flops.
+However, there are several significant differences between flip flops vs. slides.
 Let’s talk about the three main distinctions.

 #1 The Strap